nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Currently, the name of a Person is not case-sensitive.
 Anyone with the same name but in different casing are considered different Persons.
-For example, the user is allowed to enter these 2 commands and create 2 Persons in the list of Persons:
+For example, the user is allowed to enter these 2 commands and create 2 Persons in the list of Contacts:
 * `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 evt/1 evt/2` to add a person called **John Doe**.
 * `add n/John doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 evt/1 evt/2` to add a person called **John doe**.